jpmens/syncthing-activity/README.md

 ## usage

-Invoking `syncthing-activity` with a regular expression as parameter will cause it to print lines only if the folder label and the item within a folder match that expression.
+Invoking `syncthing-activity` with a regular expression as parameter will cause it to print lines only if the folder label (the name you gave a syncthing folder) and the fully qualified path to the item in your file system match that expression.
 This makes it possible to view changes on a particular folder only: the raison d'etre of this program: I wanted to see when a friend who shares a folder with me added or changed files within that folder.

 ## example